All Episodes

 And so when I said, okay, I'll be the guy who's the hedonist and you be me, right?

-I don't know if you, if you were all listening to that call or not, it's going to go out tonight.
+You, I don't know if you, if you're all listening to that call or not.

-So, at least on Twitter.
+So at least on Twitter.

-So what happened was he said, Steph, I know how to handle a hedonist better than you do.
+So, so, so what happened was he said, Steph, I know how to handle a hedonist better than you do.

-So then I role-played a hedonist and he role-played me.
+So then I role played a hedonist and he role played me.

 And within about five minutes, he'd run out of things to say.

-He couldn't counter the arguments.
+He couldn't, couldn't counter the arguments.

 He couldn't deal with it.

-Now, rather than say, huh, Steph, wow, you know what?
+Now, rather than say, Huh, Steph, wow, you know what?

 I thought I could handle a hedonist better than you did, but it turns out I can't.